rcc-uchicago/R-large-scale/notes.md

 ## Part 1: Warm-up with principal components analysis of the RegMap data

-Create two sessions on midway2: one for loading up an R environment, and a second for developing code (e.g., in emacs).
+Create two sessions on midway2: one for loading up an R environment, and a second for developing code (e.g., using emacs).

 Create an interactive session for 2 hours on midway2.
-It is useful to create a screen session in case you lose your connection at any point. *Also motivate use of sinteractive by running htop on login node.*
+It is useful to create a screen session in case you lose your connection at any point. *Also, motivate use of sinteractive by running htop on login node.*

 ```bash